 Boys’ Names & Girls’ Dress

 All the Muslim students shared their concerns and feelings of acceptance.
-In general, these concerns were broken down into three main areas – dress, names and identity.
-Middle and High School aged Muslim students were more likely to struggle with these issues than Elementary aged students.
+In general, these concerns can be broken down into three main areas – dress, names and identity.
+Middle and High School aged Muslim students are more likely to struggle with these issues than Elementary aged students.
 For girls, observing religious mandated modesty can be stressful, especially as she transitions into puberty and now must explain her ‘new’ look.

 Wearing hijab is complicated by school district rules against hair covering, which are usually associated with gang activity.
 Girls also face challenges in gym class which may require they wear shorts or remove their scarves.

-Some students assert that Muslim girls with immigrant parents are more likely than American born to experience bullying when they cover their hair.
+Some students assert that Muslim girls with immigrant parents are more likely than American-born Muslims to experience bullying when they cover their hair.
 Teenage Muslim girls confessed they have feelings ranging from longing, resentment, anger to guilt about Pop culture outfits their peers wear and their own desire to wear the same.

 However, since most school districts allow for a range of clothing that a student may wear to school and still be rule compliant, Muslim students, especially girls are free to express their individuality and religiously mandated attire without ‘sticking’ out any more than others.